 • To enable you to find, gain access, or contribute to information or services on our website.

-• To help us personalize the content or navigational choices presented to you in order to make your future experiences on our website as efficient as possible.
+• To help us personalize the content or navigational choices presented to you to make your future experiences on our website as efficient as possible.

 • To allow us to inform you of new content on the Journal, as well as other information that may be especially pertinent to you.